aboveboardgamers/aboveboardgamers.github.io/_posts/2017-09-06-playing-ebay-part-three.md

 “Why Sir?” replied our captain.

 “Because at least that way there's a chance one of the bastards will trip over you,” he roared.
 And with that, he strode off.
-We never saw him again.* We couldn't beat other teams, but by God, we could beat a coach.
+We never saw him again.[^1]

 Now the thing about this type of Rugby League is that, like many contact sports, it really sucks at times.
 Especially if you are no good.
 Walking out onto the field facing people twice your size knowing that for the next 80 minutes they'll be using your head as a mini-trampoline, induced at times, a near zombie-like feeling of despair.
 None of us really knew why we carried on.